dmbarbour/wikilon/docs/ABC_Minimalist.md

 Program rewriting makes debugging relatively easy.
 We can render the whole program 'state' after something goes wrong.
 Use of breakpoints can augment this further by enabling developers to observe intermediate states and step through problematic parts of a computation.

 I propose to reify breakpoints by use of 'named gate' tokens.
-The behavior of a gate will be configured by name at the runtime level, e.g. as open, closed, trace.
+The behavior of a gate will be configured by name at the runtime level, e.g. as open, closed, logging, tracing.

-        [A]{@foo} == [A]            (if open or trace) [A]{@foo} == [A]{@foo:123}  (if closed. `123` unique)
+        [A]{@foo} == [A]            (if open)
+        [A]{@foo} == [A]{@foo:123}  (if closed. `123` unique)

 Our closed gate acts much like a breakpoint.
 Any upstream computation that depends on `[A]` will stall.
 Our runtime will continue evaluation for anything that isn't waiting on that gate.
 When we return, our program might be stalled on *many* gates.
 Depending on the computation, we might stall on multiple instances of our `{@foo}` gate.

 To 'continue' our program, we'll must delete some of the stalled breakpoints then run more evaluation steps.
 Renaming gates upon stalling makes it easier both to highlight active breakpoints for a user and to specify which breakpoints to delete.
 For example, we might delete `{@foo:*}` or `{@foo:123}` specifically.
+Continuing specific paths in program while leaving the rest frozen could be a simple

-A tracing gate acts as an open gate but additionally adds the value to a gate-specific log for debugging purposes.
-This would support log-based debugging and profiling (including printf-style debugging).
-However, other than requiring much less space, tracing isn't nearly as good for debugging as would be *program animation* because you lose the context to really grok the log.
+A logging gate acts as an open gate but additionally copies each value to a gate specific log.
+This can support conventional log-based debugging, profiling, and a few other use-cases.
+Of course, it also has many weaknesses of conventional log-based debugging, such as providing limited context.
+To see entire program states while still offering a temporal progression, one sould instead try *program animation*.

+A tracing gate will add contagious 'markers' to our values, with a limited generation or hop count.
+I haven't worked out the details quite yet, but the intention is that

-#### Gates for Program Animation
+#### Use of Gates for Program Animation

 To animate on `{@foo}` we take a snapshot, evaluate as far as we can go, delete all the `{@foo:*}` gates, then repeat until no `{@foo:*}` gates are generated.
 Ultimately, we have many megabytes or gigabytes of deterministic program snapshots representing valid temporal progression that we can render into frames and animate.